 Hehe.
 Thanks Heidy!
 Have a lovely weekend.

 I am not a huge drinker, but I love Grapefruit in my drinks.
-The taste is just amazing.
+This tastes just amazing.

 Thanks Sandi!
 I’m very fond of grapefruit anything!

-Love this combination of spirits.
+Love this combination of flavors.
 After tonic water, grapefruit juice may be the best thing that ever happened to gin!

 Hehe, Christopher!
 Thanks 🙂